sul-dlss/preservation-client/README.md

 ## API Coverage

 - druids may be with or without the "druid:" prefix - 'oo000oo0000' or 'druid:oo000oo0000'
-- methods can be called as `client(instance).objects.method` or `Preservation::Client.objects.method`
+- methods can be called as `client_instance.objects.method` or `Preservation::Client.objects.method`

 ### Get the current version of a preserved object (Moab)